Austrheim Municipality: General information

-Historically, Austrheim was a part of the large Lindås Municipality.
-On 1 January 1910, the northwestern district of Lindås (population: 2,518) was separated from Lindås to form the new municipality of Austrheim.
+Historically, the area that is now Austrheim Municipality was a part of the large Lindås Municipality.
+On 1 January 1910, the northwestern district of Lindås (population: 2,518) was separated from Lindås to form the new Austrheim Municipality.
 On 1 January 1947, all of the islands located west of the Fedjefjorden (population: 920) were separated to form the new Fedje Municipality.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the Straume area on the island of Radøy (population: 56) was transferred from Austrheim to the new Radøy Municipality.
+On 1 January 1964, the Straume area on the island of Radøy (population: 56) was transferred from Austrheim Municipality to the new Radøy Municipality.

+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the old Austrheim farm (Austrheimr) since the first Austrheim Church was built there.
 The first element is austr which means "east".
 The last element is heimr which means "homestead" or "village".
-Until 1889, the name was written Østereim.
-After that the spelling was Austreim, and most recently it is spelled Austrheim.
+Until 1889, the village and parish name was written Østereim.
+After that the spelling was changed to Austreim, using the Nynorsk spelling.
+On 30 April 1907, a royal resolution changed the spelling of the name to Austrheim after a recommendation to change from Postvesenet, the Norwegian postal service.
+The municipality was established in 1910, but the old Austreim spelling was still used for some time until the new spelling became more commonly used.